-Her experimental narrative short What Remains, was a collaboration with artist Chitra Ganesh, and has screened at festivals internationally and at the Brooklyn Museum of Art and the Goteborgs Konsthall.
-Khurana’s 2004 groundbreaking documentary Bangla East Side, about 9-11 and Muslim youth in New York City, won a New York Times production grant, and was later distributed by Third World Newsreel.
-Most recently, her documentary feature, A Suitable Girl, screened at festivals worldwide, including Tribeca International Film Festival, Sheffield Doc Fest, Mumbai Film Festial, and AFI Docs.
+Khurana’s short film WHAT REMAINS (2013), a collaboration with visual artist Chitra Ganesh, screened at festivals internationally and was featured in exhibitions at the Brooklyn Museum of Art and the Göteborgs Konsthall in Sweden.
+Khurana’s documentary BANGLA EAST SIDE (2004), about Muslim youth in New York City just after 9-11, was awarded a NY Times production grant, and is distributed by Third World Newsreel.

 Khurana holds a B.A. from Oberlin College, an Ed.M from Harvard University, and an M.F.A in Film Directing from Columbia University’s School of the Arts.
 Her films have been supported by the Tribeca Film Institute, the International Documentary Association, NALIP-ARC Diverse Women in Film, Art in General, the National Film Development Corp of India, Women in Film-LA, New York Foundation for the Arts, the Asian Women's Giving Circle, the Center for Asian American Media, Asian American Documentary Network, PBS/World Channel, and Film Independent.